 You are here

-The Science History Institute produces a wide range of public programs and events aimed at students, scholars, scientific professionals, and all who are intellectually curious.
+The Science History Institute produces a wide range of virtual and in-person events aimed at students, educators, scientific professionals, scholars, science history lovers, and the intellectually curious.

 Drop in for a tour highlighting the central role of women in shaping chemistry and the material sciences throughout history.

 Learn about Kathryn Mickle’s research on the diversity of ray-finned fishes through Paleozoic fossils.

 Bono Shih will shed light on the legacy of ancient warfare in modern engineering.